A little Q & A...

 • What is your approach to therapy?

-• I am trained in integrative systemic therapy, which means that I think about you in the context of your relationships, families, kinships, friendships, society, culture, living environment, history etc. I am mindful and solution-focused in my approach, with an emphasis on the here, now, and today.
+• I am trained in integrative systemic therapy, which means that I think about you in the context of your relationships, families, kinships, gender identity, friendships, society, culture, living environment, history etc. I am mindful and solution-focused in my approach, with an emphasis on the here, now, and today.
 I do believe that where we come from is an exceptionally important learning tool, and I pull upon a narrative approach to shed light on the stories we tell ourselves about our lives - past, present, and future.
 I seek to help you gain insight and identify patterns and grow from them.
 While meeting you where you are at, I always seek to find the strengths in struggles, the contentment in the uncomfortable, and the serenity in the chaos.

 • What is your education background and what do the letters after your name mean?

-• I obtained my B.A. in Psychology from The University of San Francisco in 2009.
-I attended the The Graduate School at Northwestern University and obtained my Master of Science (MS) in Marriage and Family Therapy at The Family Institute and the Center for Applied Psychological and Family Studies.
-After obtaining my Masters degree in 2012, I worked towards obtaining my License in Marriage and Family Therapy (LMFT) which I officially received in 2016.
-I decided to obtain my Certificate of Alcohol and Drug Counseling (CADC) after seeing how much I enjoyed working with that population of people.
+• I attended the The Graduate School at Northwestern University and obtained my Master of Science (MS) in Marriage and Family Therapy at The Family Institute and the Center for Applied Psychological and Family Studies from 2010-2012.

 • How frequently do we meet for sessions?